ablamunits/ezRest/README.md

 Here is a <b>list of all API request</b>, which we will also need to submit with EX2, so lets update here with what is working.

 #### GET:

+# Employee

 `api/employees` List of all employees

 `api/employees/{id}` Employee

+# Permissions

 `api/permissions` All Permissions

 `api/permissions/{id}` specific permission by ID

+# Menu

-`api/menu/{catId}` Get the entire category
+`api/menu/category-{catId}` Get the entire category

+'api/menu/item/{itemId}' Get menu item

 #### POST:

+# Employees

 `api/employees` Add a new employee with given params.

+`api/employees/delete/{id}` Delete employee by id

+# Permissions

 `api/permissions` Add a new permission

+# Menu

+`api/menu/category' Add a new menu category with given params.

-`api/employees/delete/{id}` Delete employee by id
+`api/menu/category/delete/{id}` Delete menu category by id.

+'api/menu/item' Add a new menu item with given params.